ncphillips/truecoders.io/_coders/darius-witherspoon.markdown

     role.
 - name: Martin Murphy
   reference: Darius is a perpetual learner able to digest complex problems quickly
     and put them into use.
-Great interpersonal skills I believe he’ll be a valuable asset to any team and produce the best results from those around him.
+Great interpersonal skills I believe he'll be a valuable asset to any team and produce the best results from those around him.
 Diagnostics are his strong suit and I look forward to seeing what he can do in the wild.
 skills: